Welcome to Washington Parks & People!

 Current and past announcements from Washington Parks & People.

-In response to an outpouring of thousands of concerned community residents and organizations, mobilized by the Keep Malcolm X Park Open Coalition, the National Park Service announced at a meeting this week at Parks & People's Josephine Butler Parks Center that the Park will remain accessible to the public throughout the planned $15 million of restoration work on the Park's fountains, landscape, benches, hardscape, lighting, and statues.
+In response to an outpouring of thousands of concerned community residents and organizations, mobilized by the Keep Malcolm X Park Open Coalition, the National Park Service announced at a meeting last week at Parks & People's Josephine Butler Parks Center that the Park will remain accessible to the public throughout the planned $15 million of restoration work on the Park's fountains, landscape, benches, concrete work, lighting, and statues.

 NPS had previously announced that the grassy area in the upper part of the park would be closed for grass restoration from March through September.
 This announcement was not posted in the park or through any social media channels, and in response to community concern, NPS updated the timeline to open the grass areas of the park by mid-June.

-As of early April, most of the lawn areas remain open, though part of the northern lawn section is fenced off for restoration work and the large grass panels will soon be blocked off for three months to overhaul the turf.
+Part of the northern lawn section is currently fenced off for restoration work and the large grass panels on the Upper Level will be blocked off for 10 weeks starting in the next few days to overhaul the turf including aerating the subsoil and replacing some of it with new topsoil.
 NPS has committed to keeping all paved areas of the park’s upper section open to the public, including the area near the Joan of Arc statue which is home to the drum circle.

 The east walk of the Lower Gardens, the southern base of the park, and the sloping lawns between 15th St and the Cascade waterfall also remain open to the public, though all other areas of the Lower Gardens will remain inaccessible until June while repairs are completed.